Check out the new RadMon kit if you're interested in a monitoring device.

 DIY Geiger's newest kit is a dedicated radiation monitoring station.
 Add a GM tube, and it sends its readings to monitoring and IOT websites like Radmon.org, Sparkfun, and ThingSpeak.
 This is an ESP8266 based kit that uses WiFi to connect to your local network.

 just add 5V and a GM tube

-There are more details on the Geiger Kit - GK-RadMon page.
+There are more details on both of these kits on the Geiger Kit - GK-RadMon page.